THE MICHELIN Guide Extends To Da Nang, Vietnam

-data-text="THE MICHELIN Guide Extends To Da Nang, Vietnam" data-link=" MICHELIN Guide Extends To Da Nang, Vietnam" class="whatsapp">Shar HO CHI MINH CITY, VIETNAM - Media OutReach Newswire - 11 April 2024 - Michelin is delighted to announce that the MICHELIN Guide has added the city of Da Nang to its gourmet destination portfolio.
+(MENAFN- Media OutReach Newswire) HO CHI MINH CITY, VIETNAM - Media OutReach Newswire - 12 April 2024 - Michelin is delighted to announce that the MICHELIN Guide has added the city of Da Nang to its gourmet destination portfolio.
 Consequently, Da Nang becomes the third Vietnamese city to see its gastronomic scene spotlighted by the MICHELIN Guide Inspectors, right after the ones of Hanoi and Ho Chi Minh City where the MICHELIN Guide debuted last year.

-Gwendal Poullennec, International Director of the MICHELIN Guide, says: 'We are absolutely delighted to continue the MICHELIN Guide's journey in Vietnam.
-After a bright beginning earlier last year in Hanoi and Ho Chi Minh City, the addition of Da Nang to the MICHELIN Guide's family is another proof of the vibrancy and quality of Vietnam's culinary scene, as well as of the richness and authenticity of its local food culture.
-Our Inspectors are currently on the field to realize a restaurant selection we will be proud to share in June not only with local gourmets but also international food lovers and travelers'.

-Globally known as an acclaimed touristic destination, Da Nang is also a true heaven for food lovers.
-As a proud ambassador of Central Vietnamese cuisine, Da Nang has impressed the MICHELIN Guide Inspectors with quality and variety of local specialties available to offer be it M Qu?ng, Bn Ch?
-C or famous Bnh Xo.
-Seafood restaurants, all proposing an abundance of very fresh or live marine creatures, as well as street food delicacies are not to be missed, and the MICHELIN Inspectors have been taking pleasure sitting by the side of the road to enjoy culinary gems, such as a bowl of congee with braised duck.

 In addition to these traditional specialties or eateries, Da Nang also offers a lively fine dining scene, shaped by both local chefs making the most of local produce, as well as international chefs, who have fallen in love with the city and brought to it their hometown tastes.